-The Garmin Golf app allows you to upload scorecards from your MARQ device to view detailed statistics and shot analyses.
+The Garmin Golf app allows you to upload scorecards from your compatible Garmin device to view detailed statistics and shot analyses.
 Golfers can compete with each other at different courses using the Garmin Golf app.
-More than 43,000 courses have leaderboards that anyone can join.
+More than 41,000 courses have leaderboards that anyone can join.
 You can set up a tournament event and invite players to compete.
-With a Garmin Golf membership, you can view green contour data on your phone and MARQ device.

 The Garmin Golf app syncs your data with your Garmin Connect account.
-You can download the Garmin Golf app from the app store on your phone (garmin.com/golfapp).
+You can download the Garmin Golf app from the app store on your smartphone.